Flown From The Nest homepage

 He returned to West Ham at the end of February 2011 as reserve team manager, replacing Alex Dyer who had joined Chris Powell at Charlton.

 Steve was appointed manager of Scottish Premier League side St Johnstone on 3rd November 2011.
 This was chairman Geoff Brown's last act as chairman as he stepped down after 25 years in the role.
 Lomas signed a two and a half year contract.
-He replaces Derek McInnes who joined Bristol City.
+He replaced Derek McInnes who joined Bristol City.
 Lomas will be assisted by Tommy Wright who stepped down as Lisburn Distillery manager.

 "It's the right time," said the new boss.
 "Even when I was playing, I wanted to be a manager.
 The way I played, I was captain at most of my clubs.
 I never sat about waiting for it to happen.
 I have done my licences and courses and got experience at non-league level.
 I coached the youths at Norwich and the reserves at West Ham.
 I had a couple of offers before this, but I feel this is the right club."